Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 </MacWindow>

 ## CONGRATULATIONS
-You now have a **Constellation Network** validator Node!
+You now have a Constellation Network validator Node!

 ### Command Reference

-While we wait for your Node to be accepted for access (via the seed list), we recommend that you review all the available features and commands of **nodectl**, via the [command reference](./nodectlCommands.md) documentation.
+While we wait for your Node to be accepted for access (via the seed list), we recommend that you review all the available features and commands of nodectl, via the [command reference](./nodectlCommands.md) documentation.